 The Fixing America's Surface Transportation (FAST) Act, Public Law No. 114-94 as signed by President Barack Obama on December 4, 2015, envisions a transportation system that maximizes mobility and accessibility while protecting the built and natural environments.
 This is achieved through continuing, cooperative, and comprehensive transportation planning process.
-The HAMPO Committee structure that ensures the transportation planning activities occur in an inclusive and coordinated planning environment.
+The HAMPO structure Committee ensures that the transportation planning activities occur in an inclusive and coordinated planning environment.